-A conundrum awaits for 2020; I’m not talking about Brexit or HS2 or if first past the post has any redeeming qualities.
+A conundrum awaits for 2020; I’m not talking about Brexit or HS2 or the aftereffects of the coronavirus.
 They’ll all be discussed endlessly, and I can’t bring myself to contribute to any of them right now.

 This year marks something of a crossroads for me.
-I’m proudly looking forward to June, when my next book is published; the fourth that’s been released by Inspired Quill.
-As always, that’ll be a truly pleasurable experience, but it will also mark the end of my time with Inspired Quill.
-After eight years, four stories, and one novella, we’ll be parting company – my choice entirely, and I am confident we’ll be friends even after the parting.
+This year marks the end of my time with Inspired Quill.
+After eight years, three stories, and one novella, we’ll be parting company – my choice entirely, and I am comfortable with the decision.
 I did try and come up with a pun on this; Munexit, perhaps?
 I don’t think that works somehow; let’s forget I said anything.

 So what’s next?
 What is next?
 What do I do with my writing career when I am no longer with Inspired Quill?
 I want to keep writing, and I’d like to be published again, but in what format?